Moustapha-HD/Azure-end-to-end-data-pipeline/README.md

 2) Bronze_silver: To transfer data from the bronze layer to the silver layer and perform a simple transformation of the date format from “datetime” to “date”
 3) Silver_gold: To make transformations on the nomenclature of the column names of each table

-## PHASE IV: Load Data in Silver and Gold layer with ADF
+## Phase IV: Load Data in Silver and Gold layer with ADF
 ![7](https://github.com/Moustapha-HD/Azure-end-to-end-data-pipeline/assets/118195267/3e4dc6a2-e7b0-4f3f-b838-b2f177362385)

 ## Notebook activity